Sylvexia/personal_research/11-26 Personal Research.md

 		- Custom loop representation to affine.
 		- Populate standard conversion with additional `Krnl` to LLVM.
 - The pass is added immediately after the `KrnlToAffine`
+- Two main compiler:
+	- `onnx-mlir-opt`: For testing pass separately.
+	- `onnx-mlir`: Main compiler, putting all pass together that we can end to end compile.
+- Basically for past month, we run our pass `onnx-mlir-opt` and test separately
+- Now we can (kind of) run end to end.
+	- `./onnx-mlir --EmitMLIR --n-bits=16 --es-val=2 /home/sylvex/mnist_export/mnist_model.onnx`

 What was working:
 `./onnx-mlir --EmitMLIR --n-bits=16 --es-val=2 /home/sylvex/mnist_export/mnist_model.onnx -o ./log.txt`